 You see the trend of double edge safety razors (or simply safety razors) have started to take off as of late.

-They provide an insanely close shave time after time, and their rock-bottom long term prices just simply beat any of the heavily marketed cartridge razors or subscription box services that exist out in the marketplace today.
+They provide an insanely close shave time after time, and their rock-bottom long term prices just simply beat any of the heavily marketed cartridge razors or subscription box services that exist out in the marketplace today as we discussed a bit more in-depth in our roundup of the best razors for men on the market today.
 Beyond the financial aspects they also deliver other great benefits, which we will get to in just a minute.

 When you are ready to purchase a safety razor (which you probably should given all the benefits), you should read our comprehensive guide to the best safety razors available.
 There we outline all the top brands and which one will be best suited for you no matter your experience level.

 Without further ado, here are 11 pros and cons of using a safety razor:

 1. Shaving With A Safety Razor Can Help Prevent Razor Burn

 It important to start off with defining what exactly causes razor burn.

 Razor burn is caused by skin irritation while shaving.
 When you shave your face, you always want to make sure that you go with the grain, not against it.

 When you shave with the grain, you prevent the possibility of razor burn, ingrown hairs, and general skin irritation.